khanhdang2911/JobSeed/README.md

 To access the admin panel, log in with an admin account.
 Admin functionalities are accessible via the admin dashboard.

+### Test Accounts

+To help you explore the features of our JobSeed Website, we have provided sample accounts for different user roles.
+Use these accounts to log in and test the various functionalities available for each role.

+#### Admin Account

+- **Email:** khanhdangco2911@gmail.com
+- **Password:** admin123

+#### Recruiter Account

+- **Username:** johndang@gmail.com
+- **Password:** khanh6ad6

+#### Job Seeker Account

+- **Username:** dangxuankhanh@gmail.com
+- **Password:** khanh6ad6

+### Notes

+- **Admin Account:** Use this account to access the admin dashboard, manage user accounts, job listings, and site categories.
+You can also view detailed reports and analytics.
+- **Recruiter Account:** Use this account to post job listings, review applications, and manage candidate profiles.
+Experience the full suite of recruitment tools.
+- **Job Seeker Account:** Use this account to search for jobs, apply to positions, and manage your profile and application history.
+Explore the job search and application tracking features.
+> ### Important Notice
+>
+> Please note that providing these test accounts and passwords is necessary for you to fully experience the functionalities of our Job Portal.
+However, we understand the risks involved in sharing this information publicly.
+We kindly ask for your cooperation:
+>
+> - **Use these accounts responsibly**: If you don't need to alter or delete important data, please avoid doing so.
+However, if necessary, feel free to test functions.
+> - **Respect the platform**: If you do not find the platform useful, we ask that you refrain from malicious activities or attempts to disrupt its operations.
+>
+> Thank you for your understanding and cooperation.
+>
+Please log in with these accounts to get a comprehensive understanding of the capabilities and features of our JobSeed Website.

 ## Video Introduction and Feature Demonstration